 B2B sales is not and was never easy.
 About 50% of all sales go to the first company that responds.
 Whenever you cold call your prospects, meet them while networking at events, there are proven strategies to turn prospects into customers that have always worked for ages.
 This is because selling is a science and is process-oriented.
 Once you master sales, you can use various techniques to quickly reach your targets and earn that incentive.

 However, things have radically changed now.
 The way you prospect has changed forever since May 2018 – after the implementation of the EU Data Protection Regulation call GDPR (Global Data Protection Regulation).

 GDPR penalties can be €20 million or 4% of the company’s global revenue.
 However, there are two tiers of penalties depending on the severity and kind of violation.
 GDPR penalties issued for violations pertaining to data processors typically fall under the first tier, which guidelines state can be as severe as €10 million or 2% of global revenue.

 Data protection authorities have frequently demonstrated their ability to issue penalties.
 British Airways was fined up to €200 million for a data breach that in September 2018.
 Marriot International was fined almost €99 million for a data breach between 2014 and 2018.
 Even small and medium-size enterprises were not spared.

 GDPR was EU’s most path-breaking privacy update in over two decades.
-Yet, over 57% of B2B sales professionals not aware of what GDPR is (source: Demand Gen Report).
-If you fall in that categorically, it is high time you took a good hard look at how GDPR has affected your sales team and how you can “legally” prospect while staying compliant with GDPR.
+Yet, over 57% of B2B sales professionals are not aware of what GDPR is (source: Demand Gen Report).
+If you fall in that category, it is high time you took a good hard look at how GDPR has affected your sales team and how you can “legally” prospect while staying compliant with GDPR.